How does radiant barrier insulation work?

 Why are radiant barriers installed alongside other types of insulation?

-No matter what it’s made out of, mass insulation does one thing: It creates a barrier of still air.
+No matter what it is made of, mass insulation does one thing: It creates a barrier of still air.
 This stops air flow needed for convection while acting as a physical barrier to conduction.
 Together with a radiant barrier, all aspects of heat movement are addressed.

 Why is the R value of radiant barrier insulation so low?

-R value measures the conduction-blocking effectiveness of insulation in relation to wood, ex. a piece of R20 insulation is the equivalent of a 20 inch layer of wood.
+R value measures the conduction-blocking effectiveness of insulation in relation to wood, for example, a piece of R20 insulation is the equivalent of a 20-inch layer of wood.
 Some radiant barriers are designed with a thin air space, so they provide R value.
-However, R value doesn’t take the material’s radiation-blocking ability into account.
+However, R value does not take the material’s radiation-blocking ability into account.

 How much benefit can I see by having a barrier installed?